 Much of the architecture and decoration of the Belvedere palaces glorifies the military achievements of their owner, Prince Eugene.
 The same might be said of Jacques Louis David’s iconic 1801 portrait of Napoleon.

-This is one of five versions of Napoleon at the St. Bernhard Pass, popularly known as Napoleon crossing the Alps.
+This is one of several versions of Napoleon at the St. Bernhard Pass, popularly known as Napoleon crossing the Alps.
 The other paintings can be found in Paris and Berlin.

 The Belvedere version pictures him atop a white charger in a suitably heroic pose, red robe flowing around him in the wind.